vcz-fr/blog/_drafts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 Our infrastructure needs a limited access to the outside world to update itself, etc. There is a service for that in the VPC panel: [NAT Gateway](https://www.huaweicloud.com/intl/en-us/product/nat.html), of the Public kind in this case.
 You only need to create a Public NAT Gateway and attach it to your private subnet.
-When this step is complete your Kubernetes cluster may be connected to the Internet!
+When this step is complete your Kubernetes cluster will be able to reach out the Internet!

 Now that we have our first layer up and running we need to have the ability to access it and for that we will use a [Bastion host](https://en.wikipedia.org/wiki/Bastion_host).

 > Because our VPC is private, it is impossible to directly reach our subnet from the Internet.
-A bastion is an instance that will allow us to access our private network to operate on the infrastructure.
+A bastion is an instance
+> that will allow us to access our private network to operate on the infrastructure.

 Lets go to the ECS panel to launch our instance.